paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 ## § 2734c.
 Employee assignment restrictions
 **(a) Appeal of assignment restriction** The Secretary shall establish a right and process for employees to appeal any assignment restriction or preclusion.

-**(b) Certification** Upon full implementation of a right and process for employees to appeal an assignment restriction or preclusion under subsection (a), the Secretary shall submit to the appropriate congressional committee a report that—
+**(b) Certification** Upon full implementation of a right and process for employees to appeal an assignment restriction or preclusion under subsection (a), the Secretary shall submit to the appropriate congressional committee 11 So in original.
+Probably should be “committees”. a report that—

 (1) certifies that such process has been fully implemented;